 Birth Certificate Corrections

 This process only corrects a clerical error regarding a parent's name on a birth certificate.
-This is not the process to change a child's name or to remove/change the named parent on the birth certificate.
-To change a child's name, please see Child Name Changes.
-If the parent listed on the birth certificate is not actually the parent of the child and needs to be removed or changed, please see Filing for Paternity/Custody.
+This is not the process to change the name of the person who was born or to remove/change the named parent on the birth certificate.

 Gender changes do not require a court order.
-Individuals born in Nevada can change their gender on their birth certificate by completing an Affidavit for Correction of Record and a Supplemental Affidavit through the Nevada Office of Vital Statistics.
-For more information, call Vital Statistics at (775) 684-4242
+Individuals born in Nevada can change their gender on their birth certificate by completing some forms with the Nevada Office of Vital Statistics.
+You can find the forms and information by visiting their site and clicking on the "Gender/Sex Change Informational Packet."
+You can also call Vital Statistics for more information at (775) 684-4242.

 About Birth Certificate Corrections

 Sometimes a parent's name does not appear correctly on a birth certificate.
 Maybe the parent's name is spelled wrong, or a middle name and last name are accidentally reversed.
-When a parent's name is incorrect on a child's birth certificate, the parents can ask the court for an order to correct the birth certificate.
+When a parent's name is incorrect on a birth certificate, you can ask the court for an order to correct the birth certificate.

-If the child was born recently, the parents should first contact the medical records department at the hospital where the child was born.
-Explain the error, and find out if the hospital can assist you in making the correction.
+If the child was born recently, the parents should first contact the medical records department at the hospital.
+Explain the error, and find out if the hospital can make the correction.

-If not, the parents can follow the steps on this page to have the birth certificate corrected.
+If not, follow the steps below to have the birth certificate corrected.

 How to Get a Birth Certificate Corrected